GlitchyZorua/windows93-code-archive/README.md

 It's basically my collection of apps, and shit from w93

-# Many thanks to litevx for saving this archive.
+# Credits
-You have my respect <3
+litevx - for creating the archive

 # Licensing